eciggaar/go-serverless-with-java/STEP9.md

 There are a number of ways you can configure your API.
 A common one would be rate limiting.
 Because with functions you are paying for every CPU cycle, limiting the number of times a function can be executed can be a great way of making sure you don't get stuck with a huge bill at the end of the month -- because e.g. a script or application got stuck in an endless loop.

 1. As rate limiting is measured per API key, we first need to set security on the API and create a key to access our API.
-For this, click the API on the [Functions API Management](https://cloud.ibm.com/functions/apimanagement) page.
+For this, open the API via the [Functions API Management](https://cloud.ibm.com/functions/apimanagement) page.

 	![](images/api_definition.png)